 But here is a disturbing counterexample which illustrates that even though the government may not be directly dictating what should be taught, it can still indirectly cause major changes to course content.
-The mechanisms in this case are the funding requirements of accreditation, student testing and state-assigned grades (A-F) for participating schools IC 20-51-1-4.7(4), (5) and (7).
+The mechanisms in this case are the funding requirements of accreditation, student testing using state-developed tests designed to cover the public school learning objectives, and state-assigned grades (A-F) for participating schools IC 20-51-1-4.7(4), (5) and (7).

 When the US Supreme Court ruled that religious private schools can get vouchers, the Maine Attorney General responded:

 “I intend to explore with Governor Mills’ administration and members of the Legislature statutory amendments to address the Court’s decision and ensure that public money is not used to promote discrimination, intolerance, and bigotry.”